cf73/idisaved2/content/collections/pages/humanity-design.md

             text: humanity
           -
             type: text
             text: ", two-thirds non-fiction, one-third photography.
 Three issues were produced: the preview in 1991; the premier in July 1996; the second issue in July 1997.
-Tom Ockerse became an integral partner in this effort and was responsible for formulating the magazine’s design,\_as well as participating in editorial strategy."
+In this publishing effort Tom Ockerse became an integral partner in this effort and was responsible for formulating the magazine’s design,\_as well as participating in editorial strategy.
+Unfortunately due to the lack of funds the foundation was unable to keep this magazine going."
     type: text
     enabled: true
   -